nathanpitman/Personal-Website/src/content/pages/colophon.md

 description: What this site is actually built with — It's Typography, underlying Framework, Deployment process, Site search mechanics, Tags and Analytics.
 ---

-This website is a pretty small pile of code holding up a couple of decades of personal ramblings and nonsense (2002 through 2013 being recovered from the Internet Archive in 2026 and everything added since).
-Here's how it's actually made.
+This website is a pretty discreet pile of code holding together a couple of decades of personal ramblings and nonsense (2003 to date with a decade plus gap from 2014 to 2026).
+Here's how it's all put together.

 ## Typography Choices